liberland/Constitution/Liberland-constitution.md

 The Senate of Liberland shall be composed of three Senators, chosen by the Legislature thereof, for six Years; and each Senator shall have one Vote.

 Immediately after they shall be assembled in Consequence of the first Election, they shall be divided as equally as may be into three Classes.
-The Seat of the Senators of the first Class shall be vacated at the Expiration of the second Year, of the second Class at the Expiration of the fourth Year, and of the third Class at the Expiration of the sixth Year, so that one third may be chosen every second Year; and if Vacancies happen by Resignation, or otherwise, during the Recess of the Legislature of any State, the Executive thereof may make temporary Appointments until the next Meeting of the Legislature, which shall then fill such Vacancies.
+The Seat of the Senators of the first Class shall be vacated at the Expiration of the second Year, of the second Class at the Expiration of the fourth Year, and of the third Class at the Expiration of the sixth Year, so that one third may be chosen every second Year; and if Vacancies happen by Resignation, the Executive thereof may make temporary Appointments until the next Meeting of the Legislature, which shall then fill such Vacancies.

 No Person shall be a Senator who shall not have attained to the Age of thirty Years, and been nine Years a Citizen of Liberland, and who shall not, when elected, be an Liberland.

 The Vice President of Liberland shall be President of the Senate, but shall have no Vote, unless they be equally divided by an absent Senator.

-The Senate shall chuse their other Officers, and also a President pro tempore, in the Absence of the Vice President, or when he shall exercise the Office of President of the United States.
+The Senate shall chuse their other Officers, and also a President pro tempore, in the Absence of the Vice President, or when he shall exercise the Office of President of Liberland.

 The Senate shall have the sole Power to try all Impeachments.
 When sitting for that Purpose, they shall be on Oath or Affirmation.
-When the President of the United States is tried, the Chief Justice shall preside: And no Person shall be convicted without the Concurrence of two thirds of the Members present.
+When the President of Liberland is tried, the Chief Justice shall preside: And no Person shall be convicted without the Concurrence of two thirds of the Members present.

 Judgment in Cases of Impeachment shall not extend further than to removal from Office, and disqualification to hold and enjoy any Office of honor, Trust or Profit under the United States: but the Party convicted shall nevertheless be liable and subject to Indictment, Trial, Judgment and Punishment, according to Law.